pgmesa/synapgrad/README.md

 - (pytorch) to check gradient calculation is correct
 - (sklearn) (keras) to download the example datasets

-This project is based on the amazing educational project `micrograd` from `karpathy` (https://github.com/karpathy/micrograd)
+This project stems from the amazing educational project `micrograd` by `karpathy` (https://github.com/karpathy/micrograd)

 Note: Supporting GPU execution is out of the scope of this project